lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

-A model API was built using FastAPI.
+For deploymeny we wrapped our model into an application using an API built using FastAPI.
 The model was deployed in the cloud using Google Cloud Run.
-The API takes a txt-file as input and returns a response dictionary.
-The response dictionary contains the input text, a prediction (reliable/unreliable), the HTTP status message and the HTTP status code.
-The prediction is made using a model with weights loaded from a Google Cloud bucket.
+The API is designed to take a txt-file as input and returns a response dictionary, which includes the input text, a prediction of whether the text is reliable or unreliable, the HTTP status message and the HTTP status code.
+The prediction is made using a model with weights loaded from a Google Cloud bucket, which allows for quick and easy access to the model's pre-trained weights.
 To invoke the service an user would call `curl -X 'POST'   'https://test-app-tuy6dmah2a-ew.a.run.app/'   -H 'accept: application/json'   -H 'Content-Type: multipart/form-data'   -F 'data=@<file_path>;type=text/plain'
+This command sends a POST request to the specified URL, and includes the necessary headers and input file in the request.
+This allows the API to process the input file and return the desired response dictionary.

 ### Question 23